harpb/Battle-Dashboard/Readme.md

 # Install
 Requirements:

-- python-mysqldb
-- npm
-- nodejs
+- npm and nodejs (for AngularJs front-end)
-- nginx
+- nginx (for prod)

-Specific for Ubuntu machine:
+Specific for __Ubuntu__ machine:

 1. Clones the githup repository and install pip requirements.
     > fab prod setup
 2. Uses apt-get to install system level modules and then pip for python modules
     > fab prod build_pyenv
-3. Run django migrations and then runs nginx with django under gevent
+3. Run django migrations and then runs nginx with django under gevent.
     > fab prod refresh

 # Api Urls
 The specification has `POST /users/<userid>` as an API endpoint while `GET /users/<userid>` as a webapp, which is overloading the endpoint with responsibility.
 I believe in separating out api and application endpoints.